okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/react-oie-mvd/index.md

 ### Open the Widget

-Now that we have the React Sample app configured and install, we can try enrolling a new user.
+Now that we have the React Sample app configured and installed, we can try enrolling a new user.

 1. On the command line inside the `okta-hosted-login` subdirectory, start the React app by running `npm start`
 2. Your default browser should automatically open `localhost:8080` and you will be presented with the Okta-React Sample landing page.